PodcastsEducationThe Slow Living Collective

 About The Slow Living Collective

 Welcome to the slow living collective podcast, a podcast all about living a simple life, on your own terms.
-I’m Amy, a 30-something mama of two from the UK who is on a quest to live life on my own terms and step into my own authenticity.
+I’m Amy, mama of two from the UK who is on a quest to live life on my own terms and step into my own authenticity.
 Listen in while I delve into slow, simple and seasonal living, pottering around my allotment garden, home educating my children outside of the school system, being intentional, embracing my life as a homemaker and not being afraid to share who I am.
 Join me as we slow down, rest and dive into the nitty gritty topics of every day life. theslowlivingcollective.substack.com

 Podcast website

-Listen to The Slow Living Collective, The Mel Robbins Podcast and many other podcasts from around the world with the radio.net app
+Listen to The Slow Living Collective, Everyday Māori and many other podcasts from around the world with the radio.net app

 Get the free radio.net app